andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 This type of algorithm can as example identify a face in an image, or detect a specific object in a video, a sentiment or an ogject moving.
 Also, this type of algorithm can separeate different objects in an image.

 This type of algorithm is used as example in autonomous cars.

+## Face detection

+Can detect a face and can associate a face to a specific person.
+Is used as example to unlock a cellphone.
+Is useful in systems related to surveillance or security.